-Likewise, sweet potatoes are loaded with potassium, magnesium, calcium, iron, vitamin C, vitamin B6, as well as vitamin A. They are full of fiber and are incredibly filling, making them an inexpensive way to feel satiated, while maximizing your nutrition.
+Likewise, sweet potatoes are loaded with potassium, magnesium, calcium, iron, vitamin C, vitamin B6, and vitamin A. They are full of fiber and are incredibly filling, making them an inexpensive way to feel satiated, while maximizing your nutrition.

 Online Health Food Resources

-Depending on your location, it can be challenging to find quality health foods at a good price in some local supermarkets.
-The good news is that with the internet at our fingertips, the options to order healthy foods online are almost limitless.
+Depending on your location, it can be challenging to find quality health foods at a good price.
+The good news is that with the internet at our fingertips, the options to order healthy foods online, are almost limitless.
 I’ve discovered a few favorite places I like to source food from, that offer cheaper prices than my local health food stores often do, as well as a wider selection of foods that are great for preparing the types of meals that are healing for Hashimoto’s.